CLARE MURRAYManaging Partner

 - Clare advised the UK General Counsel of an international organisation in relation to her whistleblowing and sex discrimination grievance and subsequent agreed exit from the company.

 - Clare advised a Board Member of an international services group in relation to the proposed termination of her employment in connection with her serious health issues.

-- Clare provides ongoing advice and support to the leading UK whistleblowing charity, Public Concern at Work.
-She was the lead partner in PCaW’s intervention in the Supreme Court appeal in Clyde & Co v Bates Van Winkelhof, which determined that LLP members are “workers” for the purpose of whistleblowing and other worker protections.
+- Clare was the lead partner in Protect’s (formerly Public Concern at Work) intervention in the Supreme Court appeal in Clyde & Co v Bates Van Winkelhof, which determined that LLP members are “workers” for the purpose of whistleblowing and other worker protections.